What We Do:

-On any given day, there are 555 homeless individuals in the City of Ventura, with 398 of them residing outdoors.
-The City works closely with local social service providers and the County of Ventura to support existing programs and create new partnerships to help link unsheltered individuals to supportive services.
-While the surge of homelessness many other California cities are facing is not duplicated in Ventura, we strive to make substantial impacts through Safe & Clean 2.0.
+On any given day, there are 531 homeless individuals in the City of Ventura, with 386 of them residing outdoors.
+The City works closely with local social service providers and the County of Ventura to support programs, long-term solutions, and create new partnerships to help link unsheltered individuals to supportive services.

 - The Salvation Army’s Safe Sleep Program, funded by the City, was doubled to increase capacity from 15 cars to 30.
 The Safe Sleep Program allows carefully screened individuals to stay in their cars in church parking lots that provide access to bathrooms.
 Case management by the Salvation Army targets help to get individuals back into jobs and housing.